Kiopp/kiopp-minesweeper/README.md

 make && ./kiopp_mine
 ```
 ### Windows
-(Not tested yet) To build the project on windows I recommend using cmake GUI with Visual Studio.
+To build the project on windows I recommend using cmake GUI with Visual Studio.
 1. Browse to your project's source directory from the cmake GUI.
 2. Specify a directory for the build files (usually a separate "build" directory).
 3. Click "Configure" and choose your generator (e.g. "Visual Studio 2019").